-If the arc multipliers are all equal to 1, in which case the product is not perishable, then the model is related to the sustainable fashion supply chain network model of Nagurney and Yu (2011).
+If the arc multipliers are all equal to 1, in which case the product is not perishable, then the model is related to the sustainable fashion supply chain network model of Nagurney and Yu in the International Journal of Production Economics 135 (2012), 532-540.
 In that model, however, the other criterion, in addition to the profit maximization one, was emission minimization, rather than waste cost minimization, as in the model in this paper.